-In addition to the graduate college application requirements, applicants to Masters of Design programs are required to submit a portfolio, statement of intent, resumé, and three letters of recommendation.
+In addition to the graduate college application requirements, applicants to Masters of Design programs are required to submit a portfolio, statement of intent, résumé, and three letters of recommendation.
 Submission of these items will be prompted within the application.
-The following guidelines will help you prepare these materials.
+The following guidelines will help you prepare the portfolio.

 A complete application and a portfolio review is required for acceptance into any graduate program.
 It is imperative that all your application materials arrive by the application deadline.
 Do not email portfolios or application materials, as they will not be reviewed.
 There are no exceptions to this policy.

 Upload your portfolio as a single PDF of no more than 20 pages, with a file size of 10 megabytes or less.
 If your PDF exceeds 10MB, you may upload a second multi-page PDF.
 You can also upload individual image (jpg) and/or video (mov) files.
 Images should be no larger than 1280x1280px @72ppi; video files should be no larger than 20MB.